 Whether you’re trying to develop a skin care routine, have a ton of products but don’t know how to use them, or just have a few random questions about how to enhance your skin, we’ve got you!
 Skincare can be daunting, especially if you’ve never really had a system in place or find that your skin is changing.
 The good news is, if you have a skin care issue, we have a solution.

 IN A NUTSHELL

-Main Takeaways: Everyone should have a skin care routine that they start earlier and adapt with age, there is a proper order in which to apply your products, and eye cream is necessary earlier than you might think.
+Main Takeaways: Everyone should have a skin care routine that they start earlier and adapt with age; there is a proper order in which to apply your products; and eye cream is necessary earlier than you might think.

-Good to Know: Of the terms “natural”, “clean, “green”, and “organic”, the term “organic” is the only one that is regulated by the government.
+Good to Know: Of the terms “natural”, “clean”, “green”, and “organic”, the term “organic” is the only one that is regulated by the government.

 What Is the Proper Skincare Routine/Order?

 Although there aren’t a lot of hard and fast rules about skin care, when it comes to the order in which you use your products, there is a right way and a wrong way.
 A lot of this has to do with making sure you’re allowing the products to work at their optimum level.

-For instance, if you use moisturizer and then wash your face, you’re kind of missing the point of the moisturizer!
+6. Moisturize.
+Like cleansing, this is a super-important step in keeping your skin healthy and looking its best.
+Gently massage a hydrating moisturizer all over your face and neck.
 Not only will this deliver just the right amount of moisture to your skin, it will help reduce the appearance of fine lines.

 What is the Difference Between Clean/Natural/Organic vs Regular Skin Care?

-Organic – The term “Organic” is actually regulated by the USDA.
+Organic – The term “organic” is actually regulated by the USDA.
 For an ingredient to be labeled as organic, it has to be certified by the USDA.
 That basically means no genetically modified organisms, no pesticides, no fertilizers, no growth hormones, etc. were used when growing that ingredient.